 Learn whether a balloon payment is something you'll encounter with your mortgage or loan, and the best ways to handle it.

-What is a Balloon Payment?
+What Is a Balloon Payment?

 As long as the second mortgage was small, maybe less than 10% of the purchase price, not making any payments on the loan was one way to generate cash flow.
 An investor could receive a positive cash flow this way because the existing mortgage payment, plus the insurance and taxes, were generally low enough that the investor could see some sort of return from the rental payment after the expenses were paid.

-So a $100,000 home, in practice, could be worth $133,100 at 10% appreciation after 3 years, which was more than enough to pay off a $10,000 promissory note at 10% interest, even with compounded interest.
+The reason this worked so well in the late 1970s was that the median sales price of houses was increasing by around 10% or more annually.
+So a $100,000 home, in practice, could be worth $133,100 at 10% appreciation after three years, which was more than enough to pay off a $10,000 promissory note at 10% interest, even with compounded interest.